maydewd/artisan/ProjectPlan.md

 # Overall

-We intend to deliver an iOS application that connects local artists to travelers and their community.
+We intend to deliver an iOS application that connects local artists to their community and travelers.

-The following are features we find essential or core to this goal:
+The following are features we find essential to this goal:

-* Login authentication with Facebook as well as the option for email authentication
+* Login authentication with Facebook, as well as the option for email authentication
 * Geolocation technology- artwork displayed to user based on location
 * Editing of art search preference settings (radius, price, type)
-* The ability for users to respond to the art displayed in their area and add certain pieces to a queue for later viewing
+* The ability for users to respond (like dislike) art and add certain pieces to a queue for later viewing
 * In app messaging
-* A central place where users can display the art they have added to the app
+* A central place where users can display the art they have contributed to the app

 The following are features we regard as wish-list components:

 * In app purchases (PayPal)
-* Video integration
+* Video integration - we feel this will add a sense of authenticity to the app

 ## Backend